hankster/Neckerworld/assets/README.md

 ## Summary of assets

 * faces -- png images of all the faces in the game
-* patches -- png images of the teture maps needed to render a cube
+* patches -- png images of the texture maps needed to render a cube
 * predators -- png images of all the predators
 * resources -- png images of all the resources (food or energy cubes)
 * surfaces -- png images of surfaces (the skin) on predators